Volunteers

 Assistant Horsemanship Director

-After 5 years devoted to service in equestrian summer camps, Meg is returning to her home in the great Pacific Northwest and joining the Warm Beach Horsemanship team as the new Assistant Horsemanship Director!
-She is delighted to be returning to her roots.
-With her background in the United States Pony Club and Young Riders (Area VII), she has also been certified with CHA as a Level 4 Instructor.
-She is dedicated to the unique ministry that exists in the space we share with horses and is looking forward to growing together in Christ.
+Meg joined the Warm Beach Horsemanship team in April of 2023.
+She has enjoyed working with the Warm Beach Pony Club after 7 years devoted to service in equestrian summer camps.
+With her background in the United States Pony Clubs and Young Riders (Area VII), she has also been certified with CHA as a Level 4 Instructor.
+Bringing her passion for teaching and building an intentional barn culture, Meg is dedicated to the unique ministry that exists in the space we share with horses and is looking forward to growing together in Christ.